 Church asylum Bethel

 On wednesday January 30 2019, the continuous church service in Bethel ended.
 Through this continuous service, the Protestant Church of The Hague granted church asylum for the Armenian Tamrazyan family.
-The Tamrazyan family has lived in the Netherlands for nine years and risked expulsion from the country.
+The Tamrazyan family had lived in the Netherlands for nine years and risked expulsion from the country.
+They had been granted permission to stay in The Netherlands, but the state appealed this decision several times.
+An application to the Childrens' Pardon regulation, aimed at minors who have lived in The Netherlands for over 5 years, proved unsuccesful.
 In the days before January 30, a political agreement was reached, that ensures a future in The Netherlands for the Tamrazyan family and over 600 refugee children who have been born or who grew up in our country.

 By the time the church service ended, it had been going non-stop since October 26 2018.
 That means 2.307 hours of worship, more than 12.000 visitors, just under 1.000 preachers, 150 volunteers, countless messages of support, thousands of newsitems in national and international media.
 We practiced traditional and new forms of worship.
 There were pastors and visitors from all over the country - and from around the world, from a multitude of denominations and traditions.
 We met people who had never visited a church service before.There was singing, dancing, meditation.
 We found inspiration in the Bible and other texts, we prayed.